anidev/frc-driverstation/README.md

 given frequency (default 50.0Hz).

 FRC-DriverStation-PC is the driver station implementation for PC.
 It uses the classes in Common and builds a GUI around it.
-The GUI is powered by Swing, currently using the Nimbus L&F.
+The GUI is powered by Swing, currently using the Nimbus L&F. To compile, forms.jar (for FormLayout) and JNA libraries (jna.jar, platform.jar) must be in the build path.

 FRC-DriverStation-Android is the driver station implementation for Android.
 It also uses the classes in Common and builds an Android app around it.
 The app is targeted for 4.1.2 Jellybean (API 16) and has compliance down to 2.3.3 Gingerbread